furansa/tdd-dojo/README.md

 From Jeff Langr's [*Modern C++ Programming with Test-Driven Development*](https://pragprog.com/titles/lotdd/modern-c-programming-with-test-driven-development).

 Each numbered directory contains a different development stage starting from the most basic test and code possible.
-Also, it's not guarantee that the code here follow exactly the same from the book just because at certain point I found useful to add different tests or change the approach of an existing one.
+Also, it's not guaranteed the code here will follow exactly the same from the book just because at certain point it can be interesting for me to add different tests or change the approach of an existing one.

 ### Build